sbenstewart/networks/project/README.md

 <br>
 This is where the project files are uploaded.
 <br>
-The project is ideated over the advantages of using WireShark for network analysis.
+The project is to implement the Manhattan Street Network topology using ns2.
 <br>
 <b>Have a great day :)</b>